 Nominations now open for representation on GIWA’s five commodity Councils

-The GIWA Barley Council runs two or three public forums each year for the Western Australian barley value chain to discuss latest developments in consumer preferences, marketing, malting, breeding, research, agronomy & extension, variety rationalisation, variety accreditation, standards and MRLs.
+The GIWA Barley Council runs a public forum each year for the Western Australian barley value chain to discuss latest developments in consumer preferences, marketing, malting, breeding, research, agronomy & extension, variety rationalisation, variety accreditation, standards and MRLs.

 Represents the Western Australian oilseeds industry in the area of agronomic development, production, handling, processing and marketing of oilseeds in order to promote and safeguard the industry’s long term interests.

-The purpose of the GIWA Pulse Council is to represent the WA Pulse industry.
+The purpose of the GIWA Pulse Council is to represent the Western Australian pulse industry and provide support.

-The grower, industry and research members of the GIWA Wheat Council provide industry good services to the export oriented Western Australian wheat industry by addressing value chain issues
+The grower, industry and research members of the GIWA Wheat Council provide industry good services to the Western Australian wheat industry by addressing whole of supply value chain matters.